-Tim Maddox, originally from Jonesboro, Arkansas, received his B. Arch from the University of Arkansas in 2002.
-During his years at the School of Architecture, his studies focused on small town morphology and urban form.
+Hailing from Jonesboro, Arkansas, Tim Maddox received his B. Arch from the University of Arkansas in 2002.
+During his years at the Fay Jones School of Architecture and Design, his studies focused on small town morphology and urban form.

-His travels have included class trips throughout the United States and a 5 day hike on the Incan Highway from Cusco, Peru to Machu Picchu.
-In spring of 2001, he studied in the School of Architecture's Rome Studio.
-During his final semester of school, he traveled to Nova Scotia, studying under Canadian architect Brian Mackay-Lyons, to design a school to be located at the foundry in Lunenburg, Nova Scotia, a UNESCO world heritage site.
+His travels include class trips throughout the United States and a five-day hike on the Incan Highway from Cusco, Peru to Machu Picchu.
+In spring 2001, he studied in the School of Architecture and Design's Rome Studio.
+During his final semester of school, he traveled to Nova Scotia, studying under Canadian architect Brian Mackay-Lyons, to design a school located at the foundry in Lunenburg, Nova Scotia, a UNESCO world heritage site.
 He also spent time in the megalopolis of Mexico City studying the architecture of Luis Barragan, Mario Pani, and others.